Discover our local Gay Bilbao Guide and insiders’ recommendations, for best gay bars, clubs, restaurants, museums, monuments, shopping …

 In the evening you have to take a tour of the Old City and walk through the 7 Calles (the Seven Streets), especially to taste the local specialties in one of the many Pintxo Bars, the Basque version of the famous Spanish tapas bars.

-The most famous are Sorginzulo, Berton or Claudio bar, where you will taste an innovative and refined cuisine, which makes it without a doubt of Bilbao one of the capitals of Spanish gastronomy.
+The most famous are Sorginzulo, Berton or Claudio bar, where you will taste an innovative and refined cuisine.
+Bilbao is really one of the capitals of Spanish gastronomy.

-A stop at the Ribera market, known for the quality of its products, or a drink at the legendary Café Iruna, will make you fall in love with this City.
+A stop at the Ribera market, known for the quality of its local farmers production, or a drink at the legendary Café Iruna, will make you fall in love with this City.

 Gay nightlife in Bilbao concentrates in the neighborhood of Las Cortes.

-From Bilbao, you can easily visit two other exciting and very gay-friendly cities: San Sebastian, the very chic seaside town, and Pamplona, known for its annual bull race.
+From Bilbao, you can easily visit two other exciting and very gay-friendly cities such as San Sebastian, the very chic seaside town, and Pamplona, known for its annual bull race.